NELF India is present in 13 states and is looking out for franchisees and partners to spread across all states by the end of next year.

 The Indian beauty and cosmetic market is pegged at Rs 60 billion.
 With a growth rate of 15 to 20 per cent, it is expected to hit Rs 170 billion by 2020.
 With this rate, the opportunities that lie in this sector in India are evident.
 The global markets are aware of these opportunities and India has been seeing a spike in the number of international cosmetic brands entering the Indian market in the past couple of years.

 NELF USA is one such brand from America that made its way to India two years ago and is now set for rapid expansion throughout the country in the next two years.
-In an interview with Wellness India, Nishant Jalan, Director, NELF Cosmetics India, talks about the brand’s India presence and expansion plans.
+In an interview with Wellness India, Nishant Jalan, who has now resigned as the Director, NELF Cosmetics India, talks about the brand’s India presence and expansion plans.
 Here are excerpts from the interview:

 Tell us about NELF.